-The café is home to Monica’s kitchen, Rachel’s wedding dress, the iconic fussball table, Phoebe’s cat and much, much more that will have you humming about no one telling you “life was gonna be this way.”
+The café is home to Monica’s kitchen, Rachel’s wedding dress, the iconic Fussball table, Phoebe’s cat and much, much more.
+It will have you humming about no one telling you “life was gonna be this way.”

-Hottest Bars in Singapore
+Best Bars in Singapore